lolollllo/discord-portable-player/docs/extractors/create_stream.md

         if (source === "youtube") {
             // track here would be youtube track return (await playdl.stream(track.url, { discordPlayerCompatibility : true })).stream;
-            // we must return readable stream or void (returning void means telling discord-player to look for default extractor)
+            // we must return readable stream or void (returning void means telling discord-portable-player to look for default extractor)
         }
     }
 });